 The outcome of this assessment delineated 3 watercourse HGM units within the Aol.
 Where the summarised information is presented in Table 8-1.
-These watercourses were derived to range from largely natural (class B) and largely modified (class D) PES.
+These watercourses were derived to range from largely natural (class B) and moderately modified (class C) PES.
 The watercourses were classified as having High EIS ratings.
 A scientific buffer was calculated for the watercourses, where a 40m buffer for depressions and 30m for rivers was utilised to protect these sensitive environments.